cfenell/cs-control/README.md

 can share settings online using Web Midi in Google Chrome.
 It works but requires internet access and registration.

-Here are therefore two simple command line programs written in Python with PyGame Midi.
+Thus, here are two simple command line programs to read and write Reface CS sound settings.

 See the Reface MIDI implementation document available at <URL?>